Technology companies are developing self-driving cars that could revolutionize transportation — and they're building them right here in California.

 Our partners — including the California State Association of Electrical Workers, the Coalition of California Utility Employees, the Union of Concerned Scientists, and Cruise — are united in our vision that the future of transportation is safer, cleaner, and can create new jobs for Californians.

-We support SB 500 because real innovation in transportation should be zero emission.
+Real innovation in transportation should be zero emission.